flinnthebin/dimy/README.md

 ## DimyServer

 Back-end Server, stores QBFs to check against received CBFs
-- Due to the way CBFs are triggered using a signal interrupt, CBFs are 99840 bytes
+- CBFs are triggered by signal interrupt (Ctrl-\)
-- QBFs that are handled through standard TCP socket messaging are 102400 bytes
+- CBFs and QBFs are preceded by a Type Designator packet
-- The back-end uses this packet difference to distinguish a CBF from a QBF
+- The back-end uses this packet Type Designator to distinguish a CBF from a QBF
-- The server pads a QBF to 102400 bytes with 0 bytes for comparison
+- The server pads a CBF to be the same length as the QBF it compares to
 - The comparator only regards 1-bits, with a 10% match indicating a 'close contact' with COVID-19

 ## ThreadSafeSocket